When Is George Michael’s Funeral? Delayed Toxicology Results To Determine If Drugs Played A Part In Singer’s Death

 The Thames Valley Police said in a statement that further tests are needed to be carried out before their office can open an inquest.
 George Michael’s body can’t be released to his family until all tests have been finished.

 “The results of these tests are unlikely to be known for several weeks.
-Thames Valley police will prepare a file for the Oxfordshire coroner.
+Thames Valley police will prepare a file for the Oxfordshire coroner.”

 “Mr Michael’s death is still being treated as unexplained but not suspicious.”